 Rosemary

-Growing rosemary in your garden is sure to bring bees to its pale blue flowers.
+Growing rosemary in your garden will bring bees to its pale blue flowers.

 Sage